Mehvix/notes/hugo/content/docs/asamst-20a/index.md

 - At the same time the __14th Amendment__ was passed in 1867 as an important legal tool against discrimination by state and local governments.
     - Included an important clause stating that states cannot treat people differently on the basis of race (now it includes gender)
         > "Simply stated, all persons must be treated equally without regard to their race, color, or national origin."
-- Legislation in 1965: Effectively ended the immigration restrictions and quotas against many Asian immigrants
+- Legislation in 1965: Effectively ended the immigration restrictions and quotas against many Asian immigrants.
+Removed race and national origin as a restriction for naturalization.

 __As you move through the readings...__
 - Consider what "power", "agency" and "contestation" mean in the context of the history that you reading.